CESSProject/doc-v2/storage-node/running.md

 ### Firewall Configuration

 {% hint style="info" %}
-**Info hints** The following commands are executed with root privileges.
+The following commands are executed with root privileges.
 If error messages of `permission denied` appear, switch to root privilege or add `sudo` at the beginning of these commands.
 {% endhint %}

 By default, cess-bucket uses port 4001 to listen for incoming connections, if your platform blocks the port by default, you may need to enable the access to the port.